jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

     - `return` : an integer that specifies the tests expected API return code (defaults to `0`)
     - `resp_time` : a float that specifies the tests maximum response time expected from the API endpoint
     - `delay` : an integer that specifies how many seconds a test should wait until starting
-    - `username` : the client's username or client-id to authenticate with.
+    - `pause` : an integer that specifies how many seconds a test should wait after the test has finished    - `username` : the client's username or client-id to authenticate with.
 Defaults to `username` argument value.
     - `password` : the client's password or client-token to authenticate with.
 Defaults to `password` argument value.
     - `auth_mode` : hard set the authentication mode for this test.
 Defaults to `auth_mode` argument value.
     - `pre_test_callable` : the name of a function callable to run before this test is run.
 This callable can initiate